-Northwood makes the Arctic Fox brand, which is renowned for their all-weather camping ability and great construction (but are heavy).
+Northwood makes the Arctic Fox brand, which is renowned for its all-weather camping ability and great construction (but are heavy).

 Oliver Travel Trailers

 Oliver Travel Trailers is a uniquely built, fiberglass travel trailer that has dual 'hulls' with the utilities and systems installed between the 'hulls'.

-Both I and my Camp Addict co-founder Kelly have carefully gone over an Oliver first-hand as it was once on our radar as a potential new rig.
+Both I and my Camp Addict co-founder Kelly have carefully gone over an Oliver first-hand as it was once on each of our radars as a potential new rig.

-They are fairly short, ranging from 17 to 25 feet and are able to be towed by half-ton pickups.
+They are fairly short, ranging from 17 to 25 feet and can be towed by half-ton pickups.

 Escape Trailer Industries

 Escape Trailer Industries is a Canadian RV manufacturer that builds lightweight travel trailers with a two-piece fiberglass exterior.

 Casita Travel Trailers

-Their 16 to 17 foot trailers are some of the best small travel trailers you can buy.
+Their 16 to 17-foot trailers are some of the best small travel trailers you can buy.

-Eveland's makes the Scamp line of lightweight travel trailers with a two-piece fiberglass shell (see a trend here?).
+Eveland's makes the Scamp trailer line of lightweight travel trailers with a two-piece fiberglass shell (see a trend here?).

 Grand Design RV

 Grand Design is owned by Winnebago and makes a very good product considering they make a large number a year.

 Best Built Fifth Wheels

 Fifth wheel (or 5th wheel) trailers are very popular with people who live in their RVs for an extended period.

-I consider 7 manufacturers to offer top rated fifth wheels, out of the 26 North American fifth wheel manufactures we list.
+I consider 7 manufacturers to offer top-rated fifth wheels, out of the 26 North American fifth wheel manufactures we list.

 Following are the best fifth wheel manufacturers, in no particular order: